clel-0/PE-Firm-Investment-Database-Pipeline/README.md

 8. *[export_PE_firms(firms, Path)]*: Exports the list of private equity firms to a CSV file at the specified path.
 Firstly, turn the list of PE firm dicts into a pandas DataFrame.
 The desired CSV (PE_firms.csv) only requires the "FullName" and "Website" values from the AIC site, so filter for those columns, and convert the filtered df into a csv, and save within the output directory.
 Note that it was also decided to save more fields within a separate csv ("detailed_PE.csv"), as such data may be useful for future phases.

 #### Current Procedure for Finding the Founding Year of Each Firm (NOTE: NOT COMPLETED.
-ISSUES: 429 Error raised on Google API requests, false positives provided by searching the firm's website)
+ISSUES: 429 Error raised on Google API requests, false positives provided by searching the firm's website): founded_year.py

 ##### Top-Level Functional Trace: